DylanDePasquale24/Rocket-Shooter/README.md

 ## Description
 Rocket Shooter is a game where players navigate through asteroid fields, fighting enemies to stay alive and complete all 5 waves.
 Once wave 5 is reached, enemies become increasingly more powerful the longer you stay alive, so survive as long as you can!

+## Game Mechanics

+### Enemies
+There are 3 types of enemies: Rogue Aliens, UFO's, and Battleships.
+Rogue Aliens are the weakest, but also the fastest and often the most tedious to kill.
+In wave 1 they only require 1 shot to destroy, but their health increases as you progress through the waves.
+Battleship's on the other hand are slower, but have significantly more health and fire power.
+UFO's are the even middle ground between the two.
+Each enemy has their own strengths and weaknesses, and all become stronger as the waves progress.

+### Asteroid Fields
+While fighting enemies, you will have to evade a series of asteroid fields that get progressively more difficult.
+Like enemies, they are divided into 3 levels: small, medium, and large asteroids.
+Asteroid fields are sparse in the beginning, but become very dense by the time you reach wave 5.
+One small mistake could cost you the game!

-### Scoring and Controls
+### Objective and Controls
-The objective of the game is to beat your record score either by killing enemies or by travelling your furthest distance.
-One point is earned for every kilometer travelled and depending on the type of enemy you destroy, you can gain between 500-11,000 points (harder enemies give more points).

-Your rocket is controlled by the keyboard arrows and shots can be fired using the space bar.
+The objective of the game is to beat your record score by travelling as far as you can and killing enemies along the way.
+Your points will increase rapidly every second to log distance, and depending on the type of enemy you destroy, you can gain between 500-11,000 points.
+The controls are pretty simple, just use the keyboard arrows and the space bar to shoot.

 ## Running the Application